 |Bylaws & Policies|

-7540.02 - DISTRICT WEB PAGE
+7540.02 - WEB CONTENT, SERVICES AND APPS

-|Content provided in the web site should be suitable for and usable by students and teachers to support the curriculum and the Board's Objectives as listed in the Board's Strategic Plan.
+Content should be suitable for and usable by students and teachers to support the curriculum and the Board's Objectives as listed in the Board's Strategic Plan.

 Content may inform the community about the school, teachers, students, or departments, including information about curriculum, events, class projects, student activities, and departmental policies.

 When the content includes a photograph or information relating to a student, the Board will abide by the provisions of Policy 8330 - Student Records.

-Pages should reflect an understanding that both internal and external audiences will be viewing the information.
+Web content, services and apps should reflect an understanding that both internal and external audiences will be viewing the information.

-Students who want their class work to be displayed on the Board's web site must have written parent permission and expressly license its display without cost to the Board.
+Students who want their class work to be displayed on the Board's website must have written parent permission and expressly license its display without cost to the Board.

 Prior written parental permission is necessary for a student to be identified by name on the Board's website.

 The Board authorizes the use of web services and/or apps to supplement and enhance learning opportunities for students either in the classroom or for extended learning outside the classroom.